BarbyKelly/quizproject/README.md

 ### Code

-Developer followed code for Estonia quiz from [Build A Quiz App With JavaScript](https://youtu.be/riDzcEQbX6k?feature=shared).
+- At the start Developer followed code for Estonia quiz from [Build A Quiz App With JavaScript](https://youtu.be/riDzcEQbX6k?feature=shared).
 Most of the code for this project is credit to Web Dev Simplified's quiz.

+- Code for the Final version of Estonia Quiz, learned from: [The Everything Quiz](https://tony118g.github.io/the-everything-quiz/) .
+Developer found the layout and functionality of The Everything Quiz, more suitable for Estonia Quiz.

 - Footer